thisisevilevil/evilevil365/_posts/2024-04-06-LettingEndUsers-HelpThemselves-WIthoutAdminyaml.md

 > **_NOTE:_** **That is the SIDs for LOCAL SERVICE, Administrators and Users - The reason we are using SIDs instead of names, is to add support for Windows devices that is not using english as the base language**

+That's it.
+I hope you found it useful :)